yusuf-shahin/Js_function_challenge/README.md

-# Create Javascript One-Liners by using function :
-In Javascript function is a powerful that can do a lot with very little code.

-#### Before take this challenge we must contain clear about
-- ES6
-- array method
-- string method
-- number method
-- math method
-- pure and higher order function of javascript
-###### In solution part I will explain everything

-## So here we start our exciting JS function challenge...
+## So here we start our exciting JS function challenge 🚴‍♂️

 # Logic building mindset 🏗️
-- First we take some beginner level logic building challeng by using javascript function.
+- First we take some very basic and beginner level logic building challeng by using javascript function 🚶

-### 5. Find the largest number in an array
+### 1. Find the largest number in an array
 - This function take a array as input then return the largest number from this array .

 ```js